KrisJulioDev/CurrencyConverter/README.md

 Architecture
 ---
 - Ive used Model-View-ViewModel(MVVM) for the architecture.
 You can also see some patterns like direct injection(DI), factory, delegation, decorators.
-- I applied single responsibility principle which can be helpful for Unit Testing, though I haven't added Unit Tests for this as it isn't required from the test.
+- I applied single responsibility principle which can be helpful for Unit Testing.
 ---
 Details
 ---